The Best and Cheapest Home Insurance Companies in Illinois in 2026

 Who has the cheapest home insurance in Illinois?

-Allstate has the cheapest home insurance in Illinois no matter how much coverage you need.
+Allstate has the cheapest home insurance in Illinois across a wide range of coverage levels.

 Find Cheap Home Insurance Quotes in Illinois